In this article, you’ll see 3 ways to create NaN values in Pandas DataFrame:

 If you import a file using Pandas, and that file contains blank values, then you’ll get NaN values for those blank instances.

-Here, I imported a CSV file using Pandas, where some values were blank in the file itself:
+Here, let’s import a CSV file using Pandas, where some values are blank in the file itself:

 (3) Applying to_numeric